scopatz/nanorc/Readme.rst

 Improved Nano Syntax Highlighting Files
 ***************************************

-This repository holds {lang}.nanorc files that have imporved definitions of syntax highlighting for various languages.
+This repository holds {lang}.nanorc files that have improved definitions of syntax highlighting for various languages.
 These should be placed inside of the ``~/.nano/`` directory.